vpereira/fic/README.md

 Thats not a security risk, since in most cases you will throw away the secret key after signing anyway and only keep the public key in place for later verification.

+In case you use `opmsg` personas, the keys are already in PEM format.
+Please refer to the docu at [opmsg](http://github.com/stealth/opmsg) on how to generate new personas.
+You may simply use the pub and priv keys of that persona for verifying or signing with _fic_.

 Usage
 -----

-Lets see which keys can be used:
+Lets see which keys can be used from a GPG key:

     $ fic -i -K foobar.sec.asc
     1122334455667788

 Thats your key id.
 There may be multiple key id's if you have a large keyblob.
+If you are using `opmsg` persona keys, just omit the `-k` argument, as there is only one key.

-Sign a file:
+Sign a file with a gpg key:

     $ fic -k 1122334455667788 -K foobar.sec.asc -S test
+    test/testfile.txt SIGNED

+or in opmsg case:

+    $ fic -K foobar.priv.pem -S test
     test/testfile.txt SIGNED

 This will sign all files in the `test` dir recursively.
 You can also sign single files.
 Actually this signs